flack/midgard-portable/README.md

    which entails a performance penalty.
 Also, some cases (like parent GUID links) are not supported yet

  - Currently, it is not possible to run midgard-portable when the original Midgard extension is loaded.
-This is also a temporary problem that will get addressed
+This is also a temporary problem that will get addressed at some point.

- - the MySQL ``SET`` column type used in some MgdSchemas is not yet implemented. the XML reader will fall back to the ``type`` value from the property definition.
-Implementing ``SET``/``ENUM`` support in Doctrine is not too hard to do, but it is not a priority right now

- - Doctrine does not support setting collation by column, so the ``BINARY`` keyword used in one or two MgdSchemas is ignored and a message is printed

  - Doctrine does not support value objects currently, so Metadata simulation is somewhat imperfect in the sense that the metadata columns are accessible through the object itself (e.g. ``$topic->metadata_deleted``).
-The next planned Doctrine release (2.5) may contain support for embedded objects, so this issue can be revisited once that is released
+The next planned Doctrine release (2.5) may contain support for embedded objects, so this issue can be revisited once that is released.

  - Doctrine is somewhat stricter when it comes to referential integrity.
 So some of the more quirky behaviors of Midgard (like being able to purge parents while deleted children are still in the database) are more or less